UMM-CSci-3601/intro-to-git/team_info/Team_C.md

 # Group C

-People assigned to Group C should their contact info here in this cummulative document for that group.
+People assigned to Group C should add their contact info here in this cummulative document for that group.

 ## Your name